 Fairness, dignity and respect

-We design accessories and homegoods lovingly handcrafted in the artisan-owned co-operative we founded in Tanzania.
-This model allows us to connect our incredible artisans to global markets, while operating on principles of fairness, dignity, and respect.
-We wholeheartedly believe in the strength of optimism, and the power of artistry to create meaningful change in the world.
+We founded an artisan-owned co-operative in Tanzania and here we design lovingly handcrafted accessories and homeware.
+This model allows us to connect our incredible artisans to global markets, whilst operating on principles of fairness, dignity and respect.
+We wholeheartedly believe in the strength of optimism and the power of artistry to create meaningful change in the world.